Mayor of Liverpool: List of mayors

 Joe Anderson was the inaugural holder of the office of Mayor of Liverpool, first elected in 2012.
 He indefinitely handed over the powers and duties of the office to his deputy mayor, Wendy Simon, in December 2020 following a bribery scandal.
 Simon served as acting mayor until the 2021 mayoral election, when Joanne Anderson (no relation to Joe Anderson) was elected.

+Fairness

+A multi-agency Fairness Commission reported to Mayor Anderson in May 2012, making recommendations on how Liverpool could become "a fairer, more inclusive and equitable city".
+As a result Anderson commissioned further work on the adoption of social value as an objective of commissioning and procurement within the city.

 Salary

 The Mayor of Liverpool was paid £77,039.89 in 2012–13.
 Since 2013, they have been paid £79,500 per annum.
 An independent panel of experts had recommended that the Mayor's salary should be closer to £80,000 which is intended to reflect the size and population of the city, as well as the role and responsibilities associated with the position both in terms of the executive functions and proposing and implementing of key strategic plans.